trashbirdecology/luisdva.github.io/_posts/2017-01-20-The-world's-primates-are-in-trouble.md

 ---
 layout: post
-excerpt: Brief updates on our new publication on the primate extinction crisis.
+excerpt: Brief updates on our new publication reviewing the primate extinction crisis.
 tags:
   - Estrada
   - Science Advances